mattstyles/vfj-content/coding/introducing-grunt-booty/content.md

   Create the directory and move into it, ready to get our project going.

 * _Line 4_</br>
   The meat!
-Let Yeoman do it’s thing and scaffold out the bulk of the project for you, it’ll prompt you for a few things, hit `n` for the Bootstrap stuff and do what you like with the additional Angular stuff, I normally like to use it so include it.
+Let Yeoman do its thing and scaffold out the bulk of the project for you, it’ll prompt you for a few things, hit `n` for the Bootstrap stuff and do what you like with the additional Angular stuff, I normally like to use it so include it.
 Stick some coffee on, it normally takes a few minutes—it‘ll do a Bower and npm install of all the various pieces you’ll need and then you’ll have a project ready to go.
-If you want to have a look at the output then hit up `Grunt server` and you’ll see the generated index page and it’s glorious lack of css.
+If you want to have a look at the output then hit up `Grunt server` and you’ll see the generated index page and its glorious lack of css.

   ![Yo Angular Scaffold](img/angular-yo-scaffold.png "Yo Angular Scaffold")

-  Let’s fix that up.
+  </br>Let’s fix that up.

 * _Lines 5-6_</br>
-  Let Bower do it’s thing and get you the latest of Bootstrap and Font-awesome-more and then let npm go and get you Grunt-booty and also Grunt-contrib-less which will compile your Less so that we can actually see the fruit of Grunt-booty in your project.
+  Let Bower do its thing and get you the latest of Bootstrap and Font-awesome-more and then let npm go and get you Grunt-booty and also Grunt-contrib-less which will compile your Less so that we can actually see the fruit of Grunt-booty in your project.

 * _Lines 7-8_</br>
   This is a little bit of manual scaffolding so that Grunt-booty has a place to move over Bootstrap and Font-awesome-more.
 This step is on the roadmap for Grunt-booty to handle itself as it shouldn’t be a manual task, but for now it is so go ahead and create the `css` and `less` folders and get rid of `main.css` (you could just move it into the `css` folder if you wanted although the Less compile step will do this for you later).